-For complete listings and prices of all our materials and services, call or write for a free catalog (208) 875-2500
+For complete listings and prices of all our materials and services, call, write or E-mail for a free catalog.

 Wildlife Habitat Institute is committed to being a world leader in creating excellent wildlife habitat through sound management practices, as well as through the development and supply of quality materials, technology, and information.